 NOTE: Federal regulations permit undergraduate students to receive financial assistance only for coursework required for their current degree program.
 Students who are enrolled in both undergraduate and graduate coursework in the same semester will receive less financial aid than if only enrolled for undergraduate coursework.
 Students are strongly advised to contact Murray State University’s Office of Financial Aid to find out how their financial aid amount would be adjusted.
 University scholarship, tuition waivers, athletic certification, and veteran’s benefits may also be impacted.
 Graduate tuition will be charged for all coursework upon accelerated graduate admission.

-Traditional Route: The traditional route is for students that have earned a bachelor’s degree in any area from an accredited university.
-Applicants that have completed (or will complete prior to admission) all MSOT program requirements, including specific prerequisite coursework, are eligible to apply for MSOT program admission.
+The traditional route is if you have earned a bachelor’s degree in any area from an accredited university.
+If you have completed (or will complete prior to admission) all MSOT program requirements, including specific prerequisite coursework, etc. you are eligible to apply for MSOT program admission.

-- Applicants must meet the Murray State University requirements (see Graduate Admissions).
+*You must meet the Murray State University requirements for graduate programs.

-- Grade point average (GPA): GPA requirements vary depending on the applicant’s route of entry.
+GPA requirements vary depending on the applicant’s route of entry

 - Accelerated route: A cumulative and prerequisite GPA of greater than or equal to 3.2 on a 4.0 scale is required.